mattermost/docs/source/administration/mmctl-cli-tool.rst

 .. code-block:: sh

+   --config-path string           path to the configuration directory.
+If "$HOME/.mmctl" exists it will take precedence over the default value (default "$XDG_CONFIG_HOME")
-   --format string               the format of the command output [plain, json] (default "plain") --insecure-sha1-intermediate  allows the use of insecure TLS protocols, such as SHA-1 --local                       allows communicating with the server through a unix socket --strict                      will only run commands if the mmctl version matches the server one
+   --format string                the format of the command output [plain, json] (default "plain") --insecure-sha1-intermediate   allows to use insecure TLS protocols, such as SHA-1 --insecure-tls-version         allows to use TLS versions 1.0 and 1.1 --local                        allows communicating with the server through a unix socket --strict                       will only run commands if the mmctl version matches the server one

 mmctl config get
 ^^^^^^^^^^^^^^^^^